How we test electric toothbrushes

 To see which ones come top in our tests, head straight to Best Buy electric toothbrushes.

 Not a Which? member?
-Sign up to a £1 Which trial to access all our thousands of independent reviews and Best Buys.
+Join Which? to access all our thousands of independent reviews and Best Buys.

 How often will I need to recharge this electric toothbrush?